compufox/TwitPoster/README.md

 ## TODO

+- Use config file loading?
-Document how to host your own
+- Document how to host your own
+- Handle CWs
+- Handle long toots